Home Viagra

 Men who used Viagra were 84 percent more likely to develop melanoma in a 2014 study, but it is not clear if Viagra truly causes melanoma

 Dr. Hensin Tsao of Massachusetts General Hospital, who is considered an expert in melanoma and skin cancer risk, shared his thoughts with Harvard Health Publications, stating that the study “warrants more careful replication” and that “several factors need to be considered.”
-However, the 2014 JAMA publication also describes a biological response to sildenafil (the active ingredient in Viagra) that acts to increase the invasiveness of melanoma cells.
-Accordingly, the study concluded that this may be associated with a heightened risk of the development of melanoma in patients using sildenafil.
+However, the 2014 JAMA publication also describes a biological response to sildenafil (the active ingredient in Viagra) that increases the invasiveness of melanoma cells.
+Accordingly, the study concluded that this may indicate a heightened risk of the development of melanoma in patients using sildenafil.

-While the study authors stated that the data from their study was “insufficient to alter clinical recommendations,” they also noted the importance of continued investigation.
-A few follow-up studies have been performed to look at the potential risk for melanoma a little more closely.
-Some of these studies found an increased risk of melanoma among patients who used Viagra (or other similar drugs), but other studies did not find a significant connection between Viagra use and melanoma, and none of these studies showed that Viagra is a true cause of melanoma.
+While the study authors stated that the data from their study were “insufficient to alter clinical recommendations,” they also noted the importance of continued investigation.
+A few follow-up studies have examined the potential risk of melanoma more closely.
+Some of these studies found an increased risk of melanoma among patients who used Viagra (or other similar drugs), but other studies did not find a significant connection between Viagra use and melanoma.
+None of these studies showed that Viagra is a true cause of melanoma.

 FDA Safety Communication: Revatio (sildenafil)

-In 2012, the U.S. Food and Drug Administration (FDA) advised that Revatio (sildenafil) should not be prescribed to children ages 1 through 17 for pulmonary arterial hypertension (PAH), or high blood pressure in the blood vessels leading to the lungs.
-This recommendation came after a long-term pediatric clinical trial that showed that children taking a high dose of Revatio had a higher risk of death than children taking low doses, and that the lower doses of Revatio were not effective in improving exercise ability in children.
+In 2012, the U.S. Food and Drug Administration (FDA) advised that doctors should not prescribe Revatio (sildenafil) to children aged 1 through 17 for pulmonary arterial hypertension (PAH).
+This recommendation came after a long-term pediatric clinical trial that showed that children taking a high dose of Revatio had a higher risk of death than children taking low doses, and that the lower doses of Revatio were not effective in improving exercise ability.

 pfizer revatio